-The application process for Fall 2014 starts in September of 2013.
-You can apply any time from September 15, 2013 to March 1, 2014 for admission in the Fall of 2014.
+You can apply any time from September 15, 2014 to April 15, 2015 for admission in the Fall of 2015.
 Temple has a rolling admissions policy which means that offers of admission are made as early as December.
 Therefore, we recommend that you apply early.
 We recommend that you apply online through LSAC, although we will also accept applications which are sent to us through the mail.

 No. There is no required course of study during your undergraduate years.
 You must earn a baccalaureate degree from an institution which is approved by one of the regional accrediting associations of the United States.
 As for undergraduate classes, there is no prescribed course work.
 It is more important that you take classes that are challenging and that interest you.
 It is also important for you to do well and get good grades.
 Some students find classes in logic, philosophy, writing, and history helpful.
 Each year, however, we accept students with a wide variety of backgrounds from liberal arts to engineering to physics to criminal justice -- and this is just to name a few.

 While Temple does not have specific GPA guidelines, you may want to consider the range of student GPAs that were admitted last year.
-The median GPA for the enrolled class for 2012 was a 3.42.
-Fifty percent of the students admitted had GPAs that fell between a 3.17 and a 3.64.
+The median GPA for the enrolled class for 2013 was a 3.40.
+Fifty percent of the students enrolled had GPAs that fell between a 3.10 and a 3.61.

 Yes.
 Except upon a showing of extraordinary circumstances, admission will be denied any candidate who presents undergraduate work with a cumulative grade point average (as calculated by LSDAS) of less than 2.35 on a 4.0 scale.
 Possession of the minimum criteria, however, in no manner assures acceptance.
 Admission is on a competitive basis.